miguno/puppet-zookeeper/README.md

 ```

 A more sophisticated example that overrides some of the default settings and also demonstrates the use of `$config_map`.
+The snippet below also includes a (disabled) example for configuring ZooKeeper quorums.

 ```yaml
 ---